Chanda-Abdul/waveportal-client/README.md

 - [x] Add alerts for out of gas, etc.
 - [ ] Clean up
 - [x] Deploy
-- [ ] write README.md
+- [x] write README.md
 - [ ] add UI feedback and information for prize

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+-  [Hardhat](https://hardhat.org/), which allows you to deploy your contracts, run tests and debug Solidity code without dealing with live environments.
+This really helped me understand how to build a smart contract in JavaScript kind of way.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Semantic UI React](https://react.semantic-ui.com/).
+I used <b>Semantic UI Components</b> for the input box and the table that displays the waver's information.
+I didn't want to spend a ton of time on these elements because the focus of this project was to build a fully functional smart contract.

 ## Author